 How to store dried lemons

 As long as the lemon slices and lemon zest are fully dry they’re shelf stable.
-As I mentioned earlier, I like to store them in mason jars that have been sealed with a food saver in the pantry.
+I like to store them in mason jars that have been sealed with a food saver in the pantry.
 As long as they are in an airtight container, dehydrated lemons will last for about 12 months.
 After that, the quality will start to deteriorate.

 I once stored the dried zest in a jar in the freezer and we had a power outage.
 When I pulled out the jar of zest all the lemon oil had leached out of the zest and it was as soggy mess.
 So, I don’t store dried citrus in the freezer any more.